-I tried different types of booze - from homemade hazelnut and amaretto to other creamy ones -, different chocolate/milk ratios, different options for the milk like evaporated milk/cream/almond milk.
+I tried different types of booze - from homemade hazelnut and amaretto to other creamy ones - different chocolate/milk ratios, and different options for the milk like evaporated milk/cream/almond milk.

-I even made a vegan option with cashew cream, but I don't know how vegan baileys really is.
+I even made a vegan option with cashew cream, but I don't know how vegan Baileys liquor really is.

 How to thicken it

 My last iteration is the recipe I'm sharing today because it was the creamiest one.